intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 ### Zero Knowledge Middleboxes

-The world is shifting to increased encrypted traffic, but is also encrypting more and more of the metadata like DNS.
-This makes policy enforcement by middleboxes significantly more challenging.
-A significant tension has been created between security enforcement and privacy protection.
+The world is not only shifting to increased encrypted traffic, but is also encrypting more and more of the metadata (e.g. DNS queries and responses).
+This makes network policy enforcement by middleboxes significantly more challenging.
+The result is the creation of a significant tension between security enforcement and privacy protection.

-Our goals for solving this problem should include not weakening encryption, enabling networks to enforce their policies, and ideally should not require deployed server software.
+A goal for solving this problem should include not weakening encryption, should enable networks to enforce their policies, and should ideally not require newly deployed server software.
 Existing solutions fail with at least one of these points.

-A cryptographic principle of a "zero knowledge proof" (ZKP) may help here {{GRUBBS}}.
+A cryptographic principle of a "zero knowledge proof" (ZKP) {{GRUBBS}}
+may be one path forward to consider.
 A ZKP allows a third party to verify that a statement is true, without revealing what the statement actually is.
-Applying this to network traffic has allowed a middle box to verify that traffic to a web server is actually compliant with a policy without revealing the contents.
-This solution meets the above three criteria from above.
-ZKP within TLS 1.3 traffic turns out to be almost possible.
+Applying this to network traffic has been shown to allow a middlebox to verify that traffic to a web server is actually compliant with a policy without revealing the actual contents.
+This solution meets the above three criteria.
+Using ZKP within TLS 1.3 traffic turns out to be plausible.

 An example engine was built to test ZKP using encrypted DNS.
-Clients could then create DNS requests that were not in a DNS block list and middleboxes could be assured, without knowing the exact request, that the client's DNS request was not on the block list.
-Although the result was functional, the overhead was still slow and future work needs to be used to decrease ZKP imposed latencies.
+Clients were able to create DNS requests that were not listed within a DNS block list.
+Middleboxes could verify, without knowing the exact request, that the client's DNS request was not in the prohibited list.
+Although the result was functional, the computational overhead was still too slow and future work will be needed to decrease the ZKP imposed latencies.

 ### Red Rover - A collaborative approach to content filtering